Drought Declaration in Effect

 - 2000-2003: According to a recent study by the Department and the Soil and Water Conservation Districts, Maine farmers lost over $32 million dollars because of the drought, causing to be the most damaging drought to date.
 Aroostook and Washington Counties were the hardest hit.

 Early identification of drought threats is important in order to educate the public in conservation measures and minimize damage.
-The Soil and Water Conservation Commission, together with other Department of Agriculture divisions, the Department of Conservation, and the Department of Environmental Protection, have programs, regulations, policies, and educational materials to assist in minimizing this hazard.
+The Department of Agriculture, Conservation and Forestry and the Department of Environmental Protection have programs, regulations, policies, and educational materials to assist in minimizing this hazard.